JenSeReal/otel-getting-started/tutorial/content/intro/problems_with_the_status_quo/index.md

 First, there are deficits in the *quality* of telemetry data.
 To illustrate this, let's imagine that we want to investigate the root cause of a problem.
 The first indicator of a problem is usually an alert or an anomaly in a metrics dashboard.
-Then, ....... confirms the incident is worth investigating, he/she has to form an initial hypothesis.
+To confirm the incident is worth investigating, we have to form an initial hypothesis.
 The only information we currently have is that something happened at a particular point in time.
 Therefore, the first step is to use the metrics system to look for other metrics showing temporally correlated, abnormal behavior.
 After making an educated guess about the problem, we want to drill down and investigate the root cause of the problem.